the-riptide/laravel-dynamic-dashboard/readme.md

 To install this package, use:

-<code> php composer install the-riptide/laravel-dynamic-dashboard </code>
+<code> php composer require the-riptide/laravel-dynamic-dashboard </code>

 After that, you'll need to migrate.
 You can publish the files using: